Tomorrow's world: Where will human genetic engineering take us?

-The film franchise Jurassic Park reflects the dangerous possibilities of non-human genetic engineering.
+The film franchise Jurassic Park reflects on the dangers of genetic engineering.

 Given how easily accessible the technology is, you won’t be surprised to hear that a maverick scientist has already come along and defiantly broken the law and attempted to recreate the human race.
 He Jiankui is a Chinese scientist who secretly conducted experiments and created the very first genetically engineered humans in 2018.
 He recruited couples by offering them free IVF, in which one parent was HIV positive and one parent was not, and then used germline therapy during the IVF process to edit the embryo’s genes so they were immune to HIV.

 A set of twins were born in October 2018, with pseudonyms Lulu and Nana, and Jiankui announced on YouTube that he’d done it – he had created the world’s first genetically engineered humans.
 Unfortunately for him, the scientific community were absolutely horrified.
 Despite his attempt to eradicate HIV, Jiankui went against strict medical regulations and his work was therefore frowned upon.
 One of the main reasons why the technology is currently forbidden is because of the risks and potential long term side effects; we simply don’t know enough yet.